NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Spells/M/Moonlight Ray.md

     desc: "120 feet; **Targets** 1 creature"
 abilities_mid:
   - name: ""
     desc: "You unleash a holy beam of freezing moonlight.
 Make a ranged spell attack.
-The ray deals 5d6 cold damage; if the target is a fiend or undead, you deal an extra 5d6 spirit damage.\n\n_Moonlight ray_'s cold damage is silver damage for the purposes of weaknesses, resistances, and the like.\n* * *\n\n**Critical Success** The target takes double cold damage, as well as double spirit damage if a fiend or undead.\n\n**Success** The target takes full damage.\n\nIf the light passes through an area of magical darkness or targets a creature affected by magical darkness, _moonlight ray_ attempts to counteract the darkness.
+The ray deals 5d6 cold damage; if the target has the unholy trait, you deal an extra 5d6 spirit damage.\n\n_Moonlight ray_'s cold damage is silver damage for the purposes of weaknesses, resistances, and the like.\n* * *\n\n**Critical Success** The target takes double cold damage, as well as double spirit damage if a fiend or undead.\n\n**Success** The target takes full damage.\n\nIf the light passes through an area of magical darkness or targets a creature affected by magical darkness, _moonlight ray_ attempts to counteract the darkness.
 If you need to determine whether the light passes through an area of darkness, draw a line between yourself and the spell's target.\n* * *\n\n**Heightened (+1)** The cold damage increases by 2d6, and the spirit damage against fiends and undead increases by 2d6."
-sourcebook: "_Pathfinder #172: Secrets of the Temple-City_"
+sourcebook: "_Pathfinder Lost Omens Divine Mysteries_"
 ```